canonical/test_observer/README.md

 TF_VAR_environment=development TF_VAR_external_ingress_hostname="mah-domain.com" TF_VAR_cloudflare_acme=true TF_VAR_cloudflare_dns_api_token=...
 TF_VAR_cloudflare_zone_read_api_token=...
 TF_VAR_cloudflare_email=... terraform apply -auto-approve
 ```

-After all is up, you can run `juju switch test-observer-development` to use the development juju model then `juju status --relations` should give you output to the direction of the following (the acme-operator only there if `TF_VAR_cloudflare_acme` was passed in):
+After all is up, you can run `juju switch test-observer-development` to use the development juju model.
+Then `juju status --relations` should give you output to the direction of the following (the acme-operator only there if `TF_VAR_cloudflare_acme` was passed in):

 ```bash
 $ juju status --relations